storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 Silos system of storage

 These are used for storing dry grains such as maize, guinea corn and rice.
-They are made of cement, metal or aluminum and are tall, round, looking like towers.
+They are made of cement, metal or aluminium and are tall, round, and look like towers.

 : Silo used for Storing Dry Grains.